thehieuduong7/SimpleTransaction/README.md

   </a> -->
     <a name="readme-top"></a>

-  <h1 align="center">The Future of Banks</h1>
+  <h1 align="center">The Feature of Banks</h1>

   <p align="center">
     A research of Golang and PostgreSQL.
     Including: Transactions, CRUD Users and CRUD Accounts.
     <br />
   </p>
 </div>